-It’s vital that the true number of eye floater sufferers is known, allowing us to show medical researchers, governments, and industry just how widespread this condition is.
+It’s vital that the true number of eye floater patients is known, allowing us to show medical researchers, governments, and industry just how widespread this condition is.

 Donations are essential to fund medical research.

-This not-for-profit movement is currently organised by a team of volunteers.
+This not-for-profit movement is currently organized by a team of volunteers.
 Funding is essential to research a safe cure for eye floaters.

 With enough members, we can demand change in the medical community.